usnistgov/mass/INSTALL.md

 Frank Schima believes this is a bug in the Cython project.

-## How to import MASS within Python or Ipython
+## How to import MASS within Python or IPython

 ```python
 >>> import mass